eemmiillyy/flowda/README.md

 cd flow-demo-app
 cd server
 yarn
-yarn ts-node index.ts # Edit clientId, apiKey, and environmentId if necessary, after starting the job.
+yarn ts-node index.ts # Edit apiKey, and environmentId if necessary, after starting the job.
+# You will have to manually create file called environmentId.json with an empty array [] inside.
 ```

 #### Running the client (localhost:3000)